Alxmerino/Project-Timer/README.md

 Use it on your browser!
 [Demo](https://alxmerino.github.io/Project-Timer/)

 ## Getting started
-This project uses is made with ReactJS, Redux, Browserify and uses gulp as a build tool.
+This project is made with create-react-app and uses gulp to build styles.

-Run the `connect` gulp task to run a local server or the `dev` task to watch for changes and a local server.
-The app should be running on http://localhost:8080
+Run the `yarn start` gulp task to run a local server or the `gulp dev` task to watch for SCSS changes and a local server.
+The app should be running on http://localhost:8080 for SCSS and http://localhost:3000 for JS.

 ```
-gulp connect // Local server
+yarn start // Local server
-gulp dev // watch + local server
+gulp dev // watch SCSS + local server
-gulp // Builds for production
+yarn run build // Builds for production
+yarn run dist // Builds Electron app
 ```

 ## Usage